typst/packages/packages/preview/blindex/0.1.0/books.typ

 // Book partial orderings
 #let pOrd = (
-  "Law": // The ordering of the law books is the same in all 5 canons
+  // The ordering of the Law (Torah/Pentateuc) books is the same in all 5 canons "Law":
     (1001, 1002, 1003, 1004, 1005,),
   // PROTESTANT OT CANON
   "OT-Protestant-Historical":